 Variable keywords using pixel-to-pixel association

 Some variable keywords encode discrete-valued properties or properties that are sampled in exact sync with the observational data.
-In such cases, it might be important to ensure an exact correspondence between pixels in the referring HDU’s data cube and pixels in the value column’s data cube, without any round-off errors in the floating-point calculations of WCS coordinates.
+In such cases, it might be important to ensure an exact correspondence between pixels in the referring HDU’s data cube and pixels in the value column’s data cube, without any round-off errors in the floating-point calculations of WCS coordinate.

 When standard WCS calculations are used in the association between the referring HDU and the value column, such round-off errors may interfere with any exact pixel-to-pixel correspondence, resulting in a linear interpolation of the values in the value column.
 I.e., if a variable keyword represents a discrete-valued property, association by coordinates may result in non-discrete values.
 If instead a direct pixel-to-pixel association is desirable, the variable-keyword mechanism may be used as described below.